ddnexus/pagy/docs/how-to.md

 You can also [Ask any question to the Pagy trained AI](https://gurubase.io/g/pagy) for instant answers not covered in this page.

-## Choose between offset, countless or keyset pagination
+## Choose the right pagination technique

 [AI-powered answer](https://gurubase.io/g/pagy/choose-between-pagy-offset-countless-keyset)